ApryseSDK/pdftron-react-native/API.md

 Mode | Description
 --- | ---
-`Config.AnnotationManagerUndoMode.Own` | In this mode, you can undo only your own changes `Config.AnnotationManagerUndoMode.Others` | In this mode, you can undo everyone's changes
+`Config.AnnotationManagerUndoMode.Own` | In this mode, you can undo only your own changes `Config.AnnotationManagerUndoMode.All` | In this mode, you can undo everyone's changes

 ```js
 <DocumentView